History of the Chinese Language Program

 (5) Completion of any Chinese course that is above the 200-level

-Freshmen who have taken SAT II Chinese and AP Chinese are required to take the Penn internal placement/proficiency exam during the new-student orientation week.
-SAT II Chinese and AP Chinese scores cannot be automatically converted to Penn credit or standing.
+Freshmen who have taken SAT II Chinese, AP Chinese and/or HSK are required to take the Penn internal placement/proficiency exam during the new-student orientation week.
+SAT II Chinese, AP Chinese or HSK scores cannot be automatically converted to Penn credit or standing.
 The Penn placement exam includes grammar, reading, writing, translation and an oral interview.
-This exam allows the faculty to assess a student’s four language skills and provide accurate placement advice, helping students to excel in Chinese language.
+This exam allows the faculty to assess a student’s four language skills and provide accurate placement advice, helping students to excel in the Chinese language.
 If the exam results indicate proficiency equivalent to Penn Chinese 112, 032 or 022, the foreign language requirement is fulfilled.
 Usually, students who learned Chinese well in high school are placed at Chinese 111 and 021.
 Heritage speakers who learned Chinese at Sunday Chinese schools and use Mandarin at home are usually placed at Chin 031 or 032.
 But some students who learned Chinese at high schools may be required to take Beginning Chinese I (Chin 011) due to the lack of a solid Chinese foundation.

 847 Williams Hall, 255 S.36th Street, Philadelphia, PA 19104